mirukuz/gatsby-starter-netlify-cms/src/pages/index.md

 image: /img/sydney-gradiant.png
 agent: /img/agent.png
 heading: Property investment made easy
-subheading: We offer one-stop service for you, hold your hands through the buying process, do all due diligence and hard work for you, we also provide all team members for your needs
+subheading: We understand that buying a property can be a daunting task, so we take care of all the due diligence and hard work for you.
+Our goal is to ensure that you can sit back and relax while we do the heavy lifting.
 mainpitch:
   title: Why choose us
   description: >
-    One-stop buying service, stress free We can help you to buy all properties across Australia  Using data systems to select right suburbs to buy Using property analysis to pick the right property Help you to achieve generating passive income and wealth
+    We are excited to offer you our comprehensive one-stop buying service, designed to help you purchase properties across Australia and generate passive income.
+Our team is committed to providing you with a stress-free experience.
 testimonials:
   - rating: 1
     author_name: Luke Archibald